Looking for a guide to fun things to do in New Braunfels, Texas, over a weekend? Read on for my best tips!

-If only New Braunfels was closer to Dallas – I’d be there at least a weekend a month!
-From Dallas to New Braunfels is 255 miles, which takes around 4.5 hours.
-It’s straight down the I-35.
+From Dallas to New Braunfels it’s 255 miles, which takes around 4.5 hours straight down the I-35.

 From Houston, New Braunfels is 175 miles pretty much directly west.
 The drive will take around 3 hours on the I-10.

 What are your favourite things to do in New Braunfels?
-Leave some tips below in the comments so I can check them out when I go back!
+Leave your tips below in the comments so I can check them out when I go back!